Developers-Collective/NSMBW-Custom-Sprites/CustomSprites/GreenRing/README.md

-# Green Ring v1.0.1
+# Green Ring v1.0.2
 *by SilverBuckeye, TheMarioMan, & LucasD10*

 *Credits to NSMLW Team for some of the code and spritedata.
-Thank you MandyIGuess & Ryguy for the help*
+Thank you MandyIGuess, Ryguy, & Smecko Geck for the help*

 ## Requirements